 Your Ultimate Guide to Understanding Diamond Carat and Size

 Carat is one of the most important of the four C's of diamond buying: It's the globally recognized standard for the weight of a diamond (not to be confused with karat, a measure of gold purity).
 Although we’re sure you’ll have many brides-to-be argue that it’s the most important of the aspects since it has such a big impact on the look of your engagement ring.
 You'll hear a lot about it while you're shopping for your engagement ring, so here are the most important things to know, including how much a carat weighs and how it's priced.
+To get a quick understanding on Diamond Carat, watch our co-founder Anubh discuss this topic below.

 How much does a diamond carat weigh?